Deer-WarLord/orstar/php/wp-content/plugins/contact-form-plugin/readme.txt

 1. Upload the `Contact Form` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin using the 'Plugins' menu in your WordPress admin panel.
 3. You can adjust the necessary settings using your WordPress admin panel in "Settings" > "Contact Form".
-4. Create a page or a post and insert the shortcode [contact_form] into the text.
+4. Create a page or a post and insert the shortcode [bestwebsoft_contact_form] into the text.

 == Frequently Asked Questions ==